javascript-tutorial/en.javascript.info/1-js/09-classes/02-class-inheritance/article.md

 2. Its prototype, that is `Rabbit.prototype` (has `hide`, but not `run`).
 3. Its prototype, that is (due to `extends`) `Animal.prototype`, that finally has the `run` method.

-As we can recall from the chapter <info:native-prototypes>, JavaScript uses prototypal inheritance for build-in objects.
-E.g. `Date.prototype.[[Prototype]]` is `Object.prototype`, so dates have generic object methods.
+As we can recall from the chapter <info:native-prototypes>, JavaScript itself uses prototypal inheritance for build-in objects.
+E.g. `Date.prototype.[[Prototype]]` is `Object.prototype`.
+That's why dates have access to generic object methods.

 ````smart header="Any expression is allowed after `extends`"
 Class syntax allows to specify not just a class, but any expression after `extends`.